Back to Top

 We need 6 volunteers

-Before applying to volunteer at Spicy Villa, please read rules and guidelines below carefully and only apply to volunteer if you agree with everything and if you are genuinely interested in helping us with our projects.
+Before applying to volunteer, please read rules and guidelines below carefully and only apply to volunteer if you agree with everything and if you are genuinely interested in helping us with our projects.

 Our volunteers work in exchange for food and accommodation, but we need to charge a daily fee to cover transportation costs and free days.
 Daily fee for volunteers is 150 THB.